 - Select ‘Open as window’

-To read a book offline we need to ‘pin’ it:
+To read an Amazon Kindle book offline on a Chromebook you need to ‘pin’ it in the app:-

 - Open Kindle Cloud Reader

 - Right-click on a book and select ‘Download & Pin Book’

 The item will proceed to download.
 If it’s a particularly lengthy title this might take some time.

 Once completed you can switch to the ‘Download’ section of the reader app and click on the cover to open it.
 Don’t expect to see the contents page if you’ve been reading it on another device; it opens on the page you were last on.